 What’s in my bag?
 For most trips, a few things stay constant for me.
 Most of these things that I pack have to do with convenience, slim size, versatility and comfort.

-Depending on the type of trip I take, the weather will be different, the occasions will be different (Business meetings in Argentina?
-A wedding in Israel?
-A bathing suit for a beach day?) and the length of travel may be different.
+Depending on the type of trip I take, the weather will be different, the occasions will be different and the length of travel may be different.
 Nevertheless, my evergreen travel favorites stay the same.

-From a quick-dry towel to a neck pillow I’ve come to love, check out what’s (nearly) always in my 50L travel backpack, TOPO Designs 30L Travel Bag or suitcase.
+From a quick-dry towel to a neck pillow I’ve come to love, check out what’s always in my bag so that I can continue to pack light.

 Shandali quick-dry microfiber travel towel